exercism/fortran/docs/INSTALLATION.md

 For other versions of Intel Fortran you want to search your installation for `ifortvars.bat` on windows and on linux/macOS `ifortvars.sh`.
 Execute the script in a shell without options and a help will explain which options you have.
-On linux/macOS the commands would be:
+On Linux or MacOS the commands would be:

 ```bash
 . /opt/intel/parallel_studio_xe_2016.1.056/compilers_and_libraries_2016/linux/bin/ifortvars.sh intel64